skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Simply have Amarant attack and Steiner use Charge!, then do the same during the second round and the game will be over.
 * If Amarant is not in critical HP, have Eiko attack him before Steiner uses Charge!.
 Or, if you're lucky, Ark will do it for you with Photon.
-* Zidane should Steal as often as possible - you need the Holy Lance!
+* Zidane should Steal as often as possible &ndash; you need the Holy Lance!

 | Character | Ability | AP points |
 |-----------|---------|:---------:|